Treaty of Balta Liman: Intended outcomes of the treaty

-The balance of trade up until the mid 19th century was in favour of the Ottoman Empire which, in the years 1820-22, exported goods worth £650,000 to the United Kingdom.
-By 1836-38, that figure had reached £1,729,000.
+The balance of trade up until the mid 19th century was in favour of the Ottoman Empire which, in the years 1820–22, exported goods worth £650,000 to Britain.
+By 1836–38, that figure had reached £1,729,000.
 Given that the majority of the share of trade was made by Ottoman merchants, the Europeans, especially the British and the French, became irritated and unhappy with this trade arrangement and pushed for intervention and transformation of the economic policies of the Middle East.
 Indeed, the French foreign ambassador posted a letter to Louis-Mathieu, Comte de Mole in 1837 stating:

 'Ottoman Aims:' The Ottoman Empire was offered a deal that would have been hard to resist.
 Mahmud was never happy with the 1833 land negotiations, and wanted to see Egypt crumble.
 Tensions between Egypt and the Ottoman Empire clearly suggested the possibility of war.
 With new British alliances, fostered through the treaty's economic policy, Mahmud should receive help in ending the Mehmet Ali Pasha regime before the Empire was destroyed.
 Also, the Ottoman Porte may have been overly naive to the full implications of a liberal, free trade, market.
 Without infant industry protections the Ottoman Empire had little hope in becoming a fully industrialized economy, as the other world powers were.
 England was not offering to also freely open its markets up to the Ottoman Empire, so markets could never come to a true equilibrium.
 It is unclear whether the Porte would have understood these consequences due to the concerted efforts of British diplomats lobbying for the policies in the treaty.

 1838

-The Treaty of Balta Liman was a commercial treaty signed in 1838 between the Ottoman Empire and the United Kingdom of Great Britain and Ireland, regulating international trade.
+The Treaty of Balta Liman was a commercial treaty signed in 1838 between the Ottoman Empire and Great Britain, regulating international trade.
 Duties were set at 3% on imports; 3% on exports; 9% on transiting exported goods; and 2% on transiting imported goods.
 Given the tradition of the "Most Favored Country Status," these conditions were extended to France.
 The Ottomans also agreed to the abolition of all monopolies.
 Factors that helped shape the treaty included the writings of David Urquhart, who had advocated for the abolition of monopolies (of which opium was the most prominent outside of Egypt) in order to bolster further trade with the Ottoman Empire and decrease British dependency on Russian raw materials.
 There were also numerous complaints by British businessmen who were subject to duties levied on goods transshipped across the Ottoman Empire and arbitrary levies by local pashas.
 These duties were mainly confined to the realm of exports, while imports could be traded at ports for the traditional rate of 3%.
 Turkish historian Candan Badem writes: "The Ottomans levied 3% custom duty on imports and 12% on exports, doing exactly the opposite of other states to protect their industries and their domestic markets".